Céu = sky in Brazilian — the name says it all. The Niemeyer Sphere was built as a joyous balm for the soul.

 Our boss, Tibor Herzigkeit, is sure to fulfil all your wishes.
 You and your guests only need to bring a good mood along with you.

-From 30 September 2020, you can enjoy a multi-course menu every Wednesday in the Niemeyer Sphere.
+On 15 September 2021, you can enjoy a multi-course menu in the Niemeyer Sphere starting at 6pm.
 For this we need a reservation in advance via

 If you have any questions, please do not hesitate to send us an e-mail: